IR35: what to do if it applies

 If you prefer, you can work out the deemed employment payment manually using the steps in the HMRC Employment Status Manual.

-To work out how much tax and National Insurance contributions need to be paid on the deemed employment payment go to the ‘Employers further guide to PAYE and National Insurance contributions’ (CWG2).
-The intermediary is responsible for paying the tax and both the employer and employee Class 1 National Insurance contributions due on the deemed employment payment.
+To work out how much tax and NICs need to be paid on the deemed employment payment go to the ‘Employers further guide to PAYE and National Insurance contributions’ (CWG2).
+The intermediary is responsible for paying the tax and both the employer and employee Class 1 NICs due on the deemed employment payment.

 Additions and deductions